DarkStarSystems/cmake-conan-plugin-template/README.md

 In this template, I've used the `spdlog` logging framework based on `fmt` as a sample dependency, just to show how the system works.

-The `CMakePresets.json` file is configured to
+The `CMakePresets.json` default preset is configured to include the [conan-cmake provider](conan_provider.cmake) which makes cmake invoke conan to install the dependencies and pass along all the necessary generator, compiler info, etc.

 ## Notes

 * To use a different generator, e.g. "Ninja Multi-Config":